[Developers]

 Key Features#

-• Real-Time Sanctions List Integration: Aggregates and normalizes sanctions data from 25+ global regulatory sources with automated refresh cycles ensuring compliance within minutes of regulatory publication.
+• Real-Time Sanctions List Integration: Aggregates and normalises sanctions data from 25+ global regulatory sources with automated refresh cycles ensuring compliance within minutes of regulatory publication.
 Powered by OpenSanctions integration

 • Multi-Hop Indirect Exposure Analysis: Graph analysis algorithms detect indirect exposure through transaction networks, identifying potential sanctions evasion schemes, front companies, and layering operations

-• Risk-Based Scoring Engine: Dynamic risk scores (0-100) combine sanctions list matches, indirect exposure, behavioral patterns, and contextual risk factors for nuanced policy decisions beyond binary block/allow
+• Risk-Based Scoring Engine: Dynamic risk scores (0-100) combine sanctions list matches, indirect exposure, behavioural patterns, and contextual risk factors for nuanced policy decisions beyond binary block/allow

 • Pre-Transaction Blocking: Integrates at the transaction submission layer to prevent sanctions violations before they occur, with screening fast enough to maintain a seamless user experience